thompsonsed/pycoalescence/docs/necsim/program_listing_file_necsim_Map.h.rst

 .. code-block:: cpp

-   // This file is part of NECSim project which is released under BSD-3 license.
+   // This file is part of NECSim project which is released under MIT license.
-   // See file **LICENSE.txt** or visit https://opensource.org/licenses/BSD-3-Clause) for full license details
+   // See file **LICENSE.txt** or visit https://opensource.org/licenses/MIT) for full license details
    #ifndef MAP_H
    #define MAP_H
    #ifdef with_gdal